Kiwi Nutrition Benefits for Health, Plus How to Prepare - Dr. Axe

 Extracts from the kiwifruit have shown antibacterial activity against a number of bacterial strains.
 These capabilities may also be connected to the large number of antioxidants in the fruit.

-Kiwifruit allergy is very common and responsible for 10 percent of all food allergy reactions in children.
-People with allergies to latex and other fruits like avocados and bananas should be especially cautious.
+Kiwifruit allergy is very common and responsible for an alarming percentage of all food allergy reactions in children.
+People with allergies to latex and other fruits, like avocados and bananas, should be especially cautious.

-Reports show that kiwifruit allergy can result in:
+Reports have shown that kiwifruit allergy can result in:

 • oral allergy syndrome